Keeping safety in mind

 Contraindications

-Both TARGRETIN capsules and TARGRETIN gel are contraindicated in women who are pregnant and in patients with a known hypersensitivity to bexarotene.
+Both TARGRETIN capsules and TARGRETIN gel are contraindicated in women who are pregnant and in patients with a known hypersensitivity to bexarotene or other retinoids.
 If a woman becomes pregnant during treatment with TARGRETIN, treatment must be stopped immediately, and the woman provided appropriate counseling about the risks.
+See additional information below in Contraception, Pregnancy Testing and Nursing.

 Contraception, Pregnancy Testing and Nursing